sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

 **Note:**
 - If there are no additional CAS customizations required for tenants then run 'onboard' and 'cas-onboard' tags together in Step 3 and skip Step 4.
 - The tenant CAS servers might take several mins to stabilize after the cas-onboard command above has completed successfully.
-- The successful conclusion of the `sas-tenant-onboard-job` is a clear indication that administrators can sign on to the new tenant, or run another instance of the sas-tenant-job.

 ## Log In and Validate an Onboarded Tenant
 After the onboard and cas-onboard steps are complete see the steps [here](https://go.documentation.sas.com/doc/en/itopscdc/default/caltenants/p0emzq13c0zbhxn1hktsdlmig934.htm#n05u0e3vmr5lcqn1l5xa2rhkdu6x) to login and validate an onboarded tenant.